 From groceries to prescription drugs, the things you consume can sometimes have bizarre, even terrifying side effects.
 The good news: they’re mostly harmless.

-If you were to ask a room full of college kids to name the worst side effect of Viagra, they would likely answer: never-ending erection.
-The drug’s creepiest side effect, however, has nothing to do with your penis.
+If you were to ask a room full of college kids to name the worst side effect of Viagra (sildenafil), a never-ending erection is likely to be their answer.
+The drug’s creepiest side effect, however, has nothing to do with the penis.

 Erectile dysfunction drugs can change the way you see things.
 And we’re not referring to how optimistic you are about your sex life.
-Viagra use can, in rare cases, cause cyanopsia, which turns your vision blue.
-But according to the National Institutes of Health, it’s a short-term, probably harmless effect.
+In rare cases, Viagra use can cause cyanopsia.
+This condition turns your vision blue.
+According to a 2002 study, however, it’s a short-term, probably harmless effect.
 That is, your friends won’t all look like Smurfs for the rest of your life.

 Staring at other peoples’ stool isn’t socially acceptable, unless you’re a dog.
 Peeking at your own in private is OK, but it’s terrifying when your poo happens to be red.
-When this happens, stop and ask yourself: did I eat beets, red licorice, or fruit punch recently?
+When this happens, stop and ask yourself: Did I have beets, red licorice, or fruit punch recently?
 If the answer is yes, chances are you don’t need to panic.
-The red coloring can change your stool color.
+The red coloring can change your stool color, according to the Mayo Clinic.

 You get up in the morning and pee.
 Your urine smells like rotten eggs.
 You immediately decide you’re dying.
 You faint.